Adults

 Emotional changes during menopause

 Hormones are critical for regulating our emotions.
-During menopause, fluctuations in hormone levels can result in increased mood shifts, anxiety, and irritability.
+During menopause, fluctuations in hormone levels can result in increased mood shifts, anxiety, sadness, or irritability.
 This makes it more likely that you’ll speak with others from a position of dysregulation.

 It may feel harder to maintain a calm and composed demeanor.
 You may be more likely to say something you regret or use an unintended tone.
 This may lead to a decline in self-confidence, which can affect your willingness to speak up or engage in conversations.
 It can also cause problems in your professional or personal relationships.